jessetrippe/jessetrippe.github.io/_work_items/01-amazon-scheduling.md

 <section class="grid grid-item-12/12">
 	<div class="grid-item-12/12 grid-item-4/12@md">
 		<h2 class="mb-3">Brainstorming</h2>
-		<p>We kicked off a design sprint to begin defining long-term vision for the product.
+		<p>We kicked off a design sprint to begin defining the long-term vision.
 Using survey results and research findings, the Product Manager, development team, and myself brainstormed using "how might me".
-We formed a problem statement that encompassed our users' challenges and organized "how might we" statements into categories, and eventually into features, and then set out to conduct competitive analysis to see how some of these problems were already being solved.</p>
+We formed a problem statement that encompassed our users' challenges and organized "how might we" statements into categories, and eventually into features, and then set out to conduct a competitive analysis to see how some of these problems were already being solved.</p>
 	</div>
 	<div class="grid-item-12/12 grid-item-8/12@md grid">
 		<img class="grid-item-4/12" src="//jessetrippe-cdn-173419.appspot.com/portfolio/amazon-scheduling-brainstorming-01.jpg" alt="">